johnfrenchxyz/UGA/CAES/README.md

 - News Main Page - Added a "For the Media" section.
 - News Main Page - Added search field to news filter section.
 - News Main Page - Added toggle for filter options.
+- News Main Page - Added a slider for the featured story.
 - Event Calendar - Changed caption on featured item to say "event"